settlement cookbook

-We just returned from a week in Maine with Josh's family.
+We just returned from a week in Maine with Josh’s family.
 A gorgeous lake house near the town of Casco served as our home base, and we spent the week swimming, kayaking, reading, and playing games.
-The men-folk cooked almost every meal on the grill, while the women-folk engaged in some serious salad-making and baking.… Continue reading Himmel torte
+The men-folk cooked almost… Continue reading

 Devil’s cake no. 1

 Yesterday I celebrated my birthday!
 I turned 27, just a few weeks after this blog turned 2.
-In between melting in the 90-degree heat and dashing through torrential rainstorms (yes, it was an eventful day, weather-wise), I enjoyed a pastry from my favorite bakery, assembled a Settlement birthday cake, and tried out a new restaurant with… Continue reading Devil’s cake no. 1
+In between melting in the 90-degree heat and dashing through torrential rainstorms (yes, it was an eventful day, weather-wise), I enjoyed a pastry… Continue reading

 Two years